 The Payments Studies Group will help the leadership of the Payments Services function and the senior management of the Federal Reserve Bank of Richmond to gain a better understanding of the evolution of payments and what those changes mean for the Fed's payments policy.
 The group will develop new methods of gathering information related to payments trends from both corporations and financial institutions.
 It will also collaborate with other areas of the Richmond Fed — including Research, and Supervision, Regulation and Credit — as well as with peers throughout the Federal Reserve System doing similar work.

-- Create and Sustain Partnerships: Bring together payment system stakeholders to broaden knowledge, foster dialogue and innovation.
+- Create and Sustain Partnerships: Bring together System stakeholders to broaden knowledge, foster dialogue and innovation.

-- Utilize Business Intelligence: Harness technology to gather, store and analyze consolidated data to answer key questions, draw conclusions and facilitate better decision making.
+- Promote and support data-driven decisions across payments: Harness technology to gather, store and analyze data to answer key questions, draw conclusions and facilitate informed decision making.

-- Engage People and Resources: Recruit, develop and retain talented people and seek leadership opportunities to educate stakeholders.
+- Engage people and resources: Recruit, develop and retain talented people and seek leadership opportunities that bring value to our stakeholders

 - 5th District Footprint, April 2013